-Foxtel Now compatible devices
+What devices is Foxtel Now compatible with?

-Streaming quality for Foxtel Now
+What streaming quality does Foxtel Now offer?

 Foxtel Now lets users stream Foxtel content in 720p High Definition for the first time.
 You’ll need a minimum speed of 3Mbps to enjoy standard definition streams and a minimum speed of 7Mbps for HD content, when available.

 It's also worth noting that HD is only available on PC/Mac via the Google Chrome browser, Telstra TV and Chromecast.
 Not all services and programs are available in HD and HD isn't available on mobile and tablet.

-Foxtel Now trial offer
+Does Foxtel Now offer a free trial?

 One of the key benefits of a streaming video service as opposed to a full pay TV service is that there are no installation costs, meaning you can trial a service for free to see if it works for you.
-Foxtel is currently offering Australian customers a free two-week trial of Foxtel Now.
+Foxtel is currently offering Australian customers a free 10-day trial of Foxtel Now.

-To sign up, you will have to provide your credit card details, however, you won't be charged during the trial period.
-Should you continue your service beyond two weeks, Foxtel will charge your account for a month's subscription of your nominated package.
+To sign up, you will have to provide your credit card details, though you won't be charged during the trial period.
+Should you continue your service beyond 10 days, Foxtel will charge your account for a month's subscription of your nominated package.

 If you choose to subscribe fully, then your card will be debited monthly according to your billing cycle.
 You can cancel your subscription at any time, but be aware that you'll need to cancel it before your billing cycle ends or you'll be charged for the following month.